kurtosis-tech/kurtosis/docs/docs/get-started/basic-concepts.md

 Enclave
 -----------

 An enclave is a "walled garden" in which Kurtosis runs a containerized backend.
-An enclave contains all of the containers, subnets, files, and log aggregation tooling relevant for the environment.
+Enclaves can run anywhere that you have a Docker engine or a Kubernetes cluster.
 The main purposes of an enclave are resource isolation and "garbage collection".
-With an "enclave remove" command (`kurtosis enclave rm`), the end user can destroy all of the resources used to set up their environment and leave nothing hanging around on their machine(s).
+With an "enclave remove" command (`kurtosis enclave rm`), you can destroy all of the resources used to set up your environment and leave nothing hanging around on your machine(s).

 Plan
 -----------